This is my archive

 ACF (Application Component Framework) The ACF (Application Component Framework) is the foundation for the PLCnext Technology platform architecture.
 The ACF is a framework that enables component-based platform development and the configurative composition of the firmware for the devices.
 It can configuratively distribute the firmware to one or more processes.
 The… Read More

-Remote debugging of C++ code Suitable with AXC F x152 PLCnext Technology has an integrated GDB server, so you can set up a remote debugging session using the Eclipse® IDE.
-Read more about the GDB server if you’re new to this tool or interested in the complete functionality of this tool.
-Setting up… Read More
+Remote debugging of C++ code Suitable with AXC F x152 up to firmware 2024.6 and with inactive Security Profile only PLCnext Technology has an integrated GDB server, so you can set up a remote debugging session.
+Read more about the GDB server if you’re new to this tool or interested in the complete functionality of this… Read More

 Creating a C# function block library With Visual Studio®, you can program functions, function blocks, function containers and programs in C# which you can subsequently import using the PLCnext Technology engineering software, PLCnext Engineer and use on a PLCnext Technology device.
 Tutorial video Note: Tutorial videos are embedded from the Phoenix Contact Technical Support YouTube channel.
 With playing… Read More